• Skip to primary navigation

 Dinner

-Apply a thick layer of avocado spread on top of roasted eggplant boats, top it with chopped cherry tomatoes, air-fryer chickpeas (or roasted chickpeas), and plenty of freshly chopped parsley.
+Apply a thick layer of avocado spread on top of roasted eggplant boats, and top it with chopped cherry tomatoes, air-fryer chickpeas (or roasted chickpeas), and plenty of freshly chopped parsley.

 Stuffed eggplants with avocado spread are a simple, healthy, and delicious main dish, perfect for dinner with family or friends.